-I personally gathered by top Vietnam travel tips from my three week trip there. #1 is the most important.
+Visiting Vietnam?
+I personally gathered by top Vietnam travel tips from my three week trip there. #2 really saves time as a tourist in Vietnam.

 From Lust Till Dawn is a reader-supported site.
 Purchases made through links may earn a commission at no extra cost to you.
 Learn more.